aws-samples/aws-datasync-migration-workshop/workshops/nfs-migration/module1/README.md

 2. Select  **Instances**  from the menu on the left.
 3. Wait until the state of the four new instances (ApplicationServer, FileGateway, NfsServer, and DataSyncAgent) shows as _running_ and all Status Checks have completed (i.e. **not** in _Initializing_ state).
 4. Right-click on the **ApplicationServer** instance and select  **Connect** from the menu.
-5. From the dialog box, select the EC2 Instance Connect option, as shown below:
+5. From the dialog box, select the **Session Manager** option, as shown below:

   ![](../images/mod1ssh1.png)

-6. For the **User name** field, enter "ec2-user", then click **Connect**.

-A new dialog box or tab on your browser should appear, providing you with a command line interface (CLI).
-Keep this open - you will use the command line on the Application server throughout this workshop.
+6. Click **Connect**.
+A new tab will be opened in your browser with a command line interface (CLI) to the Application server.
+Keep this tab open - you will use the command line on the Application server throughout this workshop.

 ## Validation Step